mathurtx/hinge-ranking/README.md

 Social network data can be used to find more meaningful matches.
 With the social network data we can perform some natural language processing to understand the players likes & preferences.
 In addition, we can use the pictures from the application to understand what kind of images get the most likes.
 Models can be evaluated using cross-validation.

+- Results:
+XGBoost performed best.
+The results can be seen in the notebooks.